infinite234/ee6470-hw2/hw2/report.md

 ## Conclusion
-Thus, successful implementation of gaussian blur filter in software and hardware(systemc) has been done resulting to successful blurring lena.bmp and lena_gauss2.bmp image  as shown in results.
+Thus, successful implementation of gaussian blur filter with row based buffer and without buffer and their comparison in software and hardware(systemc) has been done resulting to successful blurring lena.bmp and lena_gauss2.bmp image  as shown in results.